 For those who use hot wallets, make sure your devices are kept safe and secure every time.

 Malware can be installed onto the device where your hot wallet is installed.
 In some cases, the malware might lay in wait to recover keystrokes so that it determines your username and password combination.
 Some other kinds of malware can also scan your device for private keys, seed phrases, etc. Anything that can be used to breach your accounts.

 Always have antivirus software installed on your main devices.
 Likewise, never connect to an untrusted computer as it might have malware waiting to infect your devices.

 3: Consider Cold Wallets

 Cold wallet storage is a no-brainer for anyone who holds a lot of cryptos.

-Unlike hot wallets, you are not trusting your cryptos to some companies that hold the private keys.
+Unlike hot wallets, you are not trusting your cryptos to some companies that hold private keys.
 You now have all the private keys at hand.
-Likewise, you do not have to worry about online-based hacks since these kinds of wallets are offline based.
+Likewise, you do not have to worry about online-based hacks since these kinds of wallets are offline-based.